 Part 2: History and Timeline

-History/Overview of Part-Time Faculty in the California Community College System
+History of Part-Time Faculty in the California Community College System

 In 1967, legislation authorized the permanent classification of part-time faculty as temporary employees.
 This was a year before the formation of the Academic Senate for California Community Colleges (ASCCC).
 Part-time faculty have had a long and storied history in the California Community College System.
 The 2002 ASCCC Paper Part-Time Faculty: A Principled Perspective has a thorough history of Part-Time Faculty and the role of the Academic Senate.
 This section will highlight some of the equity-impacted moments in the part-time experience.